DDEV provides lots of flexibility for managing your databases between your local, staging and production environments. Most people know about

 ddev snapshot restore two-dbs and we’ll be right back where we were.

-ddev snapshot restore will interactively let you choose among snapshots.
+ddev snapshot restore to interactively choose among snapshots, or append

 ddev ssh or

-ddev ssh (into the web container) and then
+ddev ssh into the web container, for example, then

 mkdir /var/www/html/.tarballs and